RebinW/Microsoft-SC-300/02-roles-and-administration/01-administrative-units.md

-# Create and manage cloud users
+# Create an Administrative Unit and scope administrative privileges

 ## Overview
 An administrative Unit (AU) is a resource in Entra ID that serves as a container for other resources, which can be users, groups, or devices.
 The purpose of grouping these resources is to delegate administrative management within a defined scope.